Amphibians, Snakes & Other Reptiles

 - The Americas are home to more species of salamander than the entire rest of the world combined!

 Virginia has 30 native snakes and just three are venomous - Canebrake/Timber rattlesnakes, Cottonmouths and Northern Copperheads.
 Yes, they can be dangerous if you get too close, but snakes are not usually aggressive towards humans and are not looking to attack or chase anyone.
-Keep your distance and don't threaten the snake or try to scare it away.
-Calmly leave the area.
+Pay attention to your surroundings, especially while walking on trails, keep children close and pets leashed.
+Stay on the trail and out of underbrush.
+Never put your hands or feet into spaces you can't see into such as between rocks, in bushes or under fallen trees or branches.
+Keep your distance and don't threaten the snake or try to scare it away, just calmly leave the area.
 The most common snakes you might see in a park or even your yard are water snakes, garter snakes and black snakes.

 Snakes are reptiles and are less active in cold weather but become active in warmer spring weather when looking for food and mates.
 They are cold-blooded and temperature affects their movements and activities.
 They love to bask in the sunlight to warm up and you might see them lazily curled up on a rock or at a woodland edge.